y-z-zhang/y-z-zhang.github.io/simultaneous-block-diagonalization.md

 __Analyzing cluster synchronization patterns: Is symmetry really your friend?__
 Which synchronization patterns we can ultimately observe are determined by their stabilities.
-It is widely believed that utilizing symmetries in the network structure is crucial to the characterization of synchronization stabilities.
+It is widely believed that utilizing symmetries in the network structure is crucial to the characterization of a pattern’s stability
-However, symmetry-based methods are limited in the types of synchronization patterns they can treat directly and are computationally prohibitive.
+However, symmetry-based methods are limited in the types of synchronization patterns they can directly treat and can be computationally expensive.
 So far, the search for a fast and versatile method to analyze synchronization patterns has remained elusive.
 Interestingly, we found that when symmetry information is discarded, the problem *becomes easier, not harder*.
 By forgoing symmetry, we not only can treat all synchronization patterns in a unified fashion but also develop algorithms that are orders of magnitude faster than symmetry-based ones [[SIAM Rev. 62 817–836 (2020)]](https://doi.org/10.1137/19M127358X).